 Upper East Coast | 13, 25, 43, 45, 46, 55, 137, 853M |

-In addition, some bus depots are used as route termini of bus services, as follows:
+Some bus depots in Singapore are used as route termini of bus services:

 Bus Depot | Bus services |